more03625/be-beast/github/github-docs.md

    - You can commit files of specific extensions.
      `git add *.txt`

-   - You can add entire directory recursivly.
+   - You can add entire directory recursively.
      `git add .`

 4. `git commit -m "Your Message"`
-   Git contains uniqe identifier id, Message, Date Time, Author etc...
+   Git contains unique identifier id, Message, Date Time, Author etc...
    Git does'nt store the deltas of what was change.
    It Stores the full the content.

    - It actually compress the content
-   - It Doesnt stores the duplicate content.
+   - It doesn't stores the duplicate content.

-   ### Each commit store the complete snap shot of the project & this allows us to quiclly get back to previos state.
+   ### Each commit store the complete snap shot of the project & this allows us to quickly get back to previous state.

 5. `git status`
    This command allow us to check the status of the current working directory.